No GPS (GPS Connected mode requires your smartphone)

 Watch: Fitbit Charge 2 hands-on:

-As for the physical condition of my Charge 2, four months on and my wrist wearable is beginning to look like it’s been put through one too many Tough Mudders as the face is now rather scratched.
+As for the physical condition of my Charge 2, it is beginning to look like it’s been put through one too many Tough Mudders as the face is now rather scratched.
 A more robust material such as Gorilla Glass wouldn’t go amiss here, instead of the hard-coated plastic.

 The fact that there are threads discussing different screen protectors on Fitbit’s forum only serves to reinforce that it’s prone to scratches.
 I didn’t even know Fitbit screen protectors were a thing, and they really shouldn’t have to be.